 - For online purchases, 94% of shoppers conduct research on the Internet before they make a purchase.
 (Source)

 - Only 7% of businesses knowingly utilize social selling.
 (Source) That gives you the chance to be the first to utilize it among your competitors – the chance that is slowly decreasing as you’re reading these words.
 And even when your competitors follow through (believe me, at some point they will), you’ll already be miles ahead and have an army of whispering ladies on your side.

 - Social selling is as effective for B2B as it is for B2C.
 Thanks to their social selling program, IBM increased sales by 400%.
 (Source)

 All of that makes perfect sense: the Internet is where you can find thousands of whispering ladies, if you will just look.
 In fact, you know the exact places they hang out.
 G2Crowd for web apps.
 Yelp and TripAdvisor for restaurants.
 Blogs and industry forums.
 Social media for E V E R Y T H I N G.

 The bad news is, if you aren’t there, chances are that ad campaign you’re scrutinizing over will be a miserable failure.
 There’s a whispering lady in every niche and industry, and trust me, she knows her business.

 The good news?
 You can find, get to know, and nurture those whispering ladies.
 In fact… Let me whisper this: You can be one yourself.
 Now that we figured out you have no time to lose, let’s get down to the actionable bit and apply all of this to your business.

 1. Listen carefully.

-Monitoring social media and the Web is the very first thing you should do if you’re looking to make use of social selling.
+Web and social media monitoring is the very first thing you should do if you’re looking to make use of social media selling.
 It comes before the compulsive social media management and even before having a Facebook page.
 It’s the critical first step.